Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      17. In case the [=Ingest source=] loses its own input or input is absent, it SHALL insert filler or replacement content, and output these as valid CMAF segments.
 Examples may be black frames, silent audio, or empty timed text segments.
-Such segments, SHOULD be labelled by using a SegmentType Box (styp) with the brand 'slat'.
+Such segments, SHOULD be labelled by using a SegmentType Box (styp) with the brand *slat*.
 This allows a receiver to still replace those segments with valid content segments.
-     18. The last segment in a CMAF track, SHOULD be labelled with a SegmentType box (styp) with the 'lmsg' brand, this way the receiver knows that no more media segments are expected for this track.
+     18. The last segment in a CMAF track, SHOULD be labelled with a SegmentType box (styp) with the *lmsg* brand, this way the receiver knows that no more media segments are expected for this track.
 In case the track is restarted, a request with a [=CMAF Header=] with identical properties must be issued to the same POST_URL